hauleth/hauleth/content/post/log-all-the-things.md

     not stringified in any way there, it is simply passed "as is" to the report.
 It is meant to be stringified later by the `:report_cb` function.
   - `:name` - name of the process.
-Remember, similarly to `:module`, the PID of the current process is part of the metadata, so in theory we could use value from there, but their meaning is different (additionally this one may be an atom in case if the process is locally registered with name).
+Remember, similarly to `:module`, the PID of the current process is part of the metadata.
+So in theory we could use value from there, but their meaning is different (additionally this one may be an atom in case if the process is locally registered with name).